 Distance from Seattle: 243 miles one way, 6.5 hours of travel time, including one ferry crossing

 Editor's note: Before planning a trip to Canada, check current travel requirements.

 Northwest of Vancouver, B.C., stretches the Sunshine Coast Highway, a scenic drive along sheltered bays fringed with fir-scented forests and winding through offbeat, artsy towns.
 The entire stretch of rocky outcrops and sandy beaches lies in a rain shadow, and in late summer the water is warm enough for swimming.
 Pack your passports for this cross-border adventure.

-The route: From Seattle, stay on I-5 until you cross the border into Canada and get on BC-1 W. Continue on BC-1 W. to the Horseshoe Bay Ferry Terminal and sail to Langdale (reserve at bcferries.com/res).
+The route: From Seattle, stay on I-5 until you cross the border into Canada and get on BC-1 West.
+Continue on BC-1 to the Horseshoe Bay Ferry Terminal and sail to Langdale (reserve online).
 From here, the rest of the road trip is primarily on the Sunshine Coast Highway.

 Stops along the way

-MILE 175: Sunshine Coast Museum (Gibsons): Find a quick history lesson on the way of life for First Peoples on the Salish Sea and the fishing and logging industries that still dominate today.
+Mile 175: Sunshine Coast Museum (Gibsons): Enjoy a quick history lesson on the way of life for First Peoples on the Salish Sea and the fishing and logging industries that still dominate today.
 Also of note: an exhibit on "The Beachcombers," a popular Canadian TV show that was filmed in Gibsons (admission by donation).